Tutoring: Create a Safe Space for Learning

 • Ask, “What is one high or low since our last tutoring session?”

-• Implement a wellness check-in or SEL pulse survey using an emotions chart or mood meter.
+• Implement a wellness check-in or an executive function survey using an emotions chart or mood meter.
 Examples may be found online.

 • Respond as a character in a story.